 “I also hope you remember it as a time of excitement and productivity, and I hope you found some time to have some fun while you were,” he said.

-Winslow Sergeant, a member of the board of trustees at Northeastern, who served as chief counsel for advocacy in the Small Business Administration’s Office of Advocacy under the Obama administration, also offered remarks, commending the graduates for tackling their studies amid a host of global challenges that have been “unleashed by rapid technological change.”
+Winslow Sargeant, a member of the board of trustees at Northeastern, who served as chief counsel for advocacy in the Small Business Administration’s Office of Advocacy under the Obama administration, also offered remarks, commending the graduates for tackling their studies amid a host of global challenges that have been “unleashed by rapid technological change.”

-“You have come across debates in your own academic research on the long-term implications of these disruptions,” Sergeant told the graduates.
+“You have come across debates in your own academic research on the long-term implications of these disruptions,” Sargeant told the graduates.
 “You are the generation that completed your degree in the time of COVID-19; you are also the graduating class that has seen unprecedented polarization in our politics.”

 For one mother, Sharon Martin, watching her daughter, Camille, walk across the stage was the culmination of nearly five years of hard work in pursuit of a doctoral degree in chemistry.